 It can also be used for pickling vegetables, or you can simply mix it into water and drink it.

-The amount of apple cider vinegar used for weight loss is 1–2 tablespoons (15-30 ml) per day, mixed with water.
+The amount of apple cider vinegar used for weight loss is 1–2 tbsp (15-30 mL) per day, mixed with water.

 It is best to spread this out into 2–3 doses throughout the day, and it may be best to drink it before meals.

-Taking more than this isn’t recommended because of potentially harmful effects at higher dosages.
-It’s also best to start off with 1 teaspoon (5 ml) and see how you tolerate it.
+Taking more than this isn’t recommended because of potentially harmful effects at higher dosages, such as drug interactions or the erosion of tooth enamel.
+It’s also best to start off with

-Bottom Line: About 1–2 tablespoons (15–30 ml) of apple cider vinegar per day is recommended to get the full weight loss benefits.
-It is best to mix it with water and drink it.
+About 1–2 tbsp (15–30 mL) of apple cider vinegar per day is recommended to obtain full weight loss benefits.
+For best results, mix it with water and drink it.

-At the end of the day, taking a moderate amount of apple cider vinegar appears to promote weight loss and provide a number of other health benefits.
+Consuming a moderate amount of apple cider vinegar may promote weight loss, but the evidence suggesting this is insufficient.
+Research shows, however, that it may have a number of other health benefits.

-Other types of vinegar may provide similar benefits, although those with lower acetic acid content might have less potent effects.
+Other types of vinegar may provide similar benefits, although the effect of the vinegar may vary based on its specific acetic acid content.